daisukeokaoss/AkariDoc/README.md

 # AkariDoc
 This is TeX documentation of testing framework of porting Intel intrinsic function to RISC.This is one of solution of Intel architecutre dependency problem.
-Intel x86-64 is CISC,this has long history and carryes a lot of heritage.CISC like Intel x86-64 is converting CISC instruction to micro op of RISC inside microprosessor.So we need circuit for it and it makes die size large and has a lot of overhead.On the other hand,